 Created by NightmareCandle

 Very nice portrait filter for both studio shots and outdoor portraits.

 No More Washed Out Colors

 Works well in low light with bright color lighting sources.

 For previous articles regarding screenshot art, please see my GPose Tutorials below.
 Adding what we’ve already learned in the GPose guides to ReShade can really enhance the image, so have a play and let me know how you get on!

 I can’t express how much I am in love with this tool, the photographic possibilities now seem endless (if you have the time).
-If you have any questions, advice or comments please don’t hesitate to get in contact either through here, Anook or Twitter.
+If you have any questions, advice or comments please don’t hesitate to get in contact either through here, Screenographic or Twitter.

 Related: Column, Echoes of Eorzea, Final Fantasy XIV, Guide, MMORPG, Square Enix